Comstock Resources Inc. (CRK) – key numbers that make it a Strong Buy For Now

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -9.33% gain in the last 1 month and extending the period to 3 months gives it a 2.75%, and is -2.02% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.73% over the week and 3.79% over the month.
+The stock witnessed a -5.06% loss in the last 1 month and extending the period to 3 months gives it a 17.75%, and is 13.57% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.30% over the week and 3.85% over the month.

 Comstock Resources Inc. (CRK) Analyst Forecasts